renesas-rz/rzv_ai_sdk/Q07_plant_disease_classification/readme.md

 The application could be used to classify plant leaf whether healthy or not in agricultural sector

-It has 3 modes of running.
+It has 4 modes of running.

 1. Using MIPI Camera
+2. Using USB Camera
 2. Using Image as input
 3. Using Video as input